maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 and proves there is value, the above platforms will come with their own marketplace.
 This is a given, it will happen.

-Having a competitior in the NuGet marketplace space means we're going back to fragmentation, and moving away from the single point of contact/sales, open source and dual-licensed open source being in a central place, and all that.
+Having a competitor in the NuGet marketplace space means we're going back to fragmentation, and moving away from the single point of contact/sales, open source and dual-licensed open source being in a central place, and all that.
 What this will mean for the ecosystem, I can't tell.
 But since it will happen anyway, I would like to see the first NuGet marketplace to compete head-on, and aggressively become the place where open source